pviscone/ViscOS_x86_64_v3/README.md

-This scripts are used to build the ISO of my custom version of Arch linux using the optimized CachyOS repo and settings.
+These scripts are used to build the ISO of my custom version of Arch Linux using the optimized CachyOS repo and settings.

-Be aware that this will work only on CPU that support the x86_64_v3 set of instructions.
+Be aware that this will work only on CPUs that support the x86_64_v3 set of instructions.
+(The first CPUs that support it were built in 2014/2015 (Intel Haswell 4th generation))

 To check if your CPU supports it run the following